nidragedd/nidragedd.github.io/_posts/2019-11-09-sudoku-genetics.md

  0 0 1 | 9 0 3 | 6 0 0
  0 4 0 | 0 0 0 | 0 2 0
 ```
-The object has ***attributes (and accessors for each one) that represents the rows, the columns and the inner grids***.
-Those elements are computed automatically once you give the initial
+The object has ***attributes to represent rows, columns and inner grids***.
+Those elements are computed automatically once you give the initial  values.
-values.
 After initialization the Sudoku object contains 3 dicts where key is index of the row/column/grid and value is an array of elements in this row/column/grid:
 {: .small style="text-align: justify;"}
 ```